 We are sorry to hear the experiences of our patients who are finding it difficult to get through on the telephone or who are unhappy with the types of appointment offered.
 If you need to see someone in person, you still can.
-We appreciate your patience during this difficult period.
+If we can meet your needs by telephone or video call we will continue to do so.
+We appreciate your patience as we continue to be extremely busy.

 Official data suggests that up to 1 in 50 people in England have COVID-19, so infection control remains a high priority especially in healthcare settings where there are sick and vulnerable people.
 To keep patients and staff safe we need to avoid crowded waiting rooms as well as to carry out cleaning between patient consultations and so it isn't feasible for us to see as many patients in person as before the pandemic.
 If we can meet your needs by telephone or video call this could be safer for you and others and can also be quicker and more convenient.